satyendra2013/hash-router-mjs/README.md

 # hash-router-mjs

 A lightweight javascript utility for building hash routing in your front-end application.The first hash routing library written by following .mjs extention.
 Looking forward for more contributions in improving this library.
-For bugs, please report to satyendrapandit2018@gmail.com until issue tracker page be ready.

 ## Installation